 - Karma Yoga (which focuses on selfless service).

 Hatha yoga has been shown to improve chronic conditions such as high blood pressure and diabetes mellitus type 2.

 Kundalini yoga is a form of yoga that focuses on strengthening the spinal cord, stretching the muscles, and stimulating the body’s vital energy centres known as chakras.
 This type of yoga is known to help stimulate the body’s natural energy, which can be used to promote healing.

 Kundalini Yoga can be practised alone or in a class with others to increase your flexibility and moods.

 Vinyasa Yoga is a practice that originated from India and emphasizes on synchronizing breath with movement.
 It is a challenging form of yoga that combines postures, meditation, and relaxation techniques with vinyasa, or flowing exercises.
 Vinyasa means “to place in a special way” or “to put together.

 Vinyasa Yoga incorporates a sequence of poses.
 The poses are usually linked together in a fluid movement from one pose to the next.
-People practicing this type of yoga place an emphasis on synchronizing the breath with an intention for each pose.
+People practising this type of yoga place an emphasis on synchronizing the breath with an intention for each pose.

 5. Iyengar Yoga

 This practice is popular for many reasons, but primarily because it’s so easy to modify to fit any person’s needs.
-One can start by practicing their own poses, which are tailored to each individual, or they can practice with the guidance of an experienced instructor.
+One can start by practising their own poses, which are tailored to each individual, or they can practice with the guidance of an experienced instructor.